koushik-dev/AutoType/README.md

-# AutoType
+# GhostType
-Auto type javascript plugin.
-Automatically type and delete the text letter by letter.
+Ghost type is a javascript plugin.
+Automatically type and delete the text.

 # Features
  - Set text typing speed.